rules for creating NPC's go here

 damage for non-humanoid is mostly based on size 1d4 for tiny on up, damage is less important than hit so increasing the damage doesn't do too much.

-target number for defense rolls is 8 plus skill plus attribute
+target number for defense rolls is 8 plus skill bonus plus attribute

 Dodge = armor + mobility defense + Agility